hackclub/hackclub/CONDUCT.md

 encouraged to follow the Code of Conduct while doing so.

-Explicit enforcement of the Code of Conduct applies to all official online Hack Club groups and in person meetings and events including:
+Explicit enforcement of the Code of Conduct applies to all official online Hack Club groups, in person meetings, and events including:

 - The [GitHub projects](https://github.com/hackclub/)
 - The [Facebook Group](https://www.facebook.com/groups/1501083703514499/)